geo-token/whitepaper/whitepaper.md

 As the app gains popularity, scaling becomes crucial to ensure a stable operation with increasing users.
 This may include increasing server capacity and optimizing code and databases.
 Rest assured, we are constantly observing the project's development, determining the directions that have gained popularity among users, and balancing the speed and amount of token distribution among participants.

 Particular attention should be paid to promoting the project among users at the first stage.
-Some coverage and popularity will be obtained during the **IDO** on platforms.
-Further, it is planned to create and distribute valuable, relevant, and consistent content that will keep our audience informed and engaged.
+Some coverage and popularity will be obtained on platforms during the **IDO**.
+Further, it is planned to create and distribute valuable, relevant, and consistent content to keep our audience informed and engaged.
 This will include blogs, videos, podcasts, and social media.

 The main focus will be on using social media platforms to promote the product and create viral content that users will want to share with others.
 A basic referral program for users has also been developed, which will be expanded and improved.

 **Launching a Referral Program**

 * **Goal:** Encourage users to invite friends and acquaintances.
-* **Mechanics:** For each invitation, the user receives bonus coins.
+* **Mechanics:** Users will receive bonus coins for each invitation.
 * **Result:** Exponential growth of the user base.

 **First Steps for Free**

 * **Goal:** Attract new users.
 * **Mechanics:** New users receive free coins to familiarize themselves with the app.
-* **Result:** Increase in the number of new users and activity.
+* **Result:** Increase in new users and activity.

 **Influencer Marketing**